PlateSmart ARES ALPR helps keep students and staff safe

 OLDSMAR, Fla. — April 18, 2019 — A private Missouri college found itself challenged recently in managing high volumes of traffic coming onto its campus.
-From students to staff to members of the local community availing themselves of the campus’ many popular resources — including a museum and a restaurant — it became clear to the school’s security team that traffic management needed improvement to keep staff and students safe.
+From students to staff to members of the local community availing themselves of the campus’s many popular resources — including a museum and a restaurant — it became clear to the school’s security team that traffic management needed improvement to keep staff and students safe.
 Thus, the college chose the innovative PlateSmart ARES automatic license plate recognition (ALPR) solution as part of its traffic control system.

-Key to implementing such a system was the school’s IT team, which told the college’s security vendor that it needed a system that would automatically check vehicles coming through the main entrance against a white/black list.
+Key to implementing such a system was the school’s IT team, which told the college’s security vendor that it needed a system that would automatically check vehicles coming through the main entrance against a white/blacklist.
 This would ensure that only authorized vehicles entered the campus.

 “The school needed an ALPR solution that could be integrated with the school’s existing Milestone Systems video management system,” said Mike Budz, director of sales, PlateSmart.
 “PlateSmart’s long-time partnership with Milestone meant that the PlateSmart ARES was the perfect fit.”